dozerwatch/cybersecurity_courses/pwncollege/intro_to_cybersecurity.md

 ## Intercepting Communication
 ![dynamic network](/pwncollege/images/dynamic_network.png)

+**In order to attack a system, we must understand the system.**

-- There are three different ways to intercept communication:
+There are three different ways to intercept communication:
 1. At the source
 2. Middle-man
 3. At the destination

 ### Ethernet
 - physically connected
+- Hosts are directly linked to each other.
 - **(Host A --> Host B)**: A: eth0 --> vethA --> bridge0 --> vethB --> B: eth0
 - Ethernet Packet Structure:
     ```